Famous Birthdays·February 26·Bill Johnston (cricketer)

 Biography

-Bill Johnston emerged from the green fields of rural Victoria to become a central figure in one of cricket's most storied teams.
-His career, spanning the late 1940s and early 1950s, was defined by a rare dual-threat capability: he could open the bowling with sharp left-arm pace and later confound batsmen with orthodox spin.
-His finest hour came during Don Bradman's 1948 Ashes tour of England, where his relentless accuracy and stamina made him the tour's leading wicket-taker in both Test and first-class matches.
-Johnston's unassuming demeanor and team-first attitude masked a fierce competitor; he played through pain and adapted his game to the needs of the moment.
-Though his Test career was shortened by a serious knee injury, his legacy is cemented as the workhorse engine of an Australian side considered among the greatest ever assembled.
+Bill Johnston took the most wickets on Don Bradman's 1948 Ashes tour of England, leading both Test and first-class matches.
+Emerging from rural Victoria, he possessed a rare dual-threat capability: opening the bowling with sharp left-arm pace and later confounding batsmen with orthodox spin.
+His unassuming demeanor and team-first attitude masked a fierce competitor; he played through pain and adapted his game to the moment.
+A serious knee injury shortened his Test career.
+He was the workhorse engine of an Australian side considered among the greatest ever assembled.

 The Greatest Generation